zimajava/dev-ed-java-spec/README.md

-# ZipliSocknet is the web app for simple, comfortable and productive communication between users.
+# ZipliSocknet is the web app for simple, comfortable and productive communication between users

 ZipliSocket allows end users to create three types of chats: private, group and meeting rooms, make audio and video calls, sharing text messages and files.